Jose Garcia Player Props: Reds vs. Mets

-On Wednesday, Jose Garcia (.229 on-base percentage in past 10 games, 61 points below season-long percentage) and the Cincinnati Reds play the New York Mets, whose starting pitcher will be Justin Verlander.
-First pitch is at 6:40 PM ET.
+On Thursday, Jose Garcia (.200 on-base percentage in past 10 games, 81 points below season-long percentage) and the Cincinnati Reds play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 12:35 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the White Sox.
+He had a hitless performance in his most recent game (0-for-3) against the Mets.

 Jose Garcia Game Info & Props vs. the Mets